2025 W-2 Forms are now available in your GMS Connect employee portal here.

 Benefits for Employees

-Offering supplemental insurance plans is a great perk for employees and shows they are cared for and valued.
+Offering supplemental insurance plans is a great benefit for employees, showing that they are cared for and valued.

 • Greater control: With supplemental insurance plans, employees can customize their benefits packages to fit their own needs as well as their spouse’s or children’s needs.
 They’ll also have greater control over how they utilize their benefits, helping them manage and utilize their plans more effectively and efficiently.

-• Access to specialized care: Plans like dental and vision insurance allow employees to access specialized care without worrying about high out-of-pocket costs.
+• Access to specialized care: Plans like dental and vision insurance enable employees to receive specialized care without incurring high out-of-pocket costs.
 This encourages regular check-ups and preventive care, contributing to overall health and well-being.
 Supplemental insurance plans are beneficial because employees only pay for the specific care they need, rather than covering costs for services that other employees might require.

 • Flexibility: Employees can choose the insurance that best suits their needs and budget.
 This flexibility allows them to tailor their insurance coverage to their specific health requirements and financial situation.